What are the differences between flying private and scheduled commercial airlines?

 When comparing the pro’s and con’s of private jet charters versus commercial flights, there are two major factors that swing to both extremes of the pendulum: cost and flexibility.

 Scheduled airline service is by far the most affordable way to travel.
-All you need to do is find a flight on the date & time you want to travel, book your ticket, and pack your bags.
+All you need to do is find a commercial flight on the date & time you want to travel, book your ticket, and pack your bags.

-However, commercial flights are only available at your nearest commercial airport, and unless it’s a major airport, you may be limited by the number of destinations you’re able to fly to, especially non-stop.
+However, commercial airline flights are only available at your nearest commercial airport, and unless it’s a major airport, you may be limited by the number of destinations you’re able to fly to, especially non-stop.

 What about Charter Airlines?